 FASB Accounting Standard Codification (ASC) 820-10, Fair Value Measurements and Disclosures, establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
-The FPI's financial instruments are comprised of cash, accounts receivable, accounts payable, and accrued liabilities as of September 30, 2019 and 2018, respectively.
+The FPI's financial instruments are comprised of cash, accounts receivable, accounts payable, and accrued liabilities as of September 30, 2020 and 2019, respectively.
 The carrying amounts of these financial instruments approximate fair value because of the short-term nature of these instruments.
 The FPI intends to hold their investments until maturity, and therefore, has recorded the investments at amortized cost.
-See Note 3 regarding the fair value of investments.